bezark/SVA-DesignMedia-Spring-2024/Assignments/Capstone_Project.md

 #### Deployment to Headset (Up to 5 points)
 - **Successful Deployment (5 points):** Successful deployment of the speculative world to an XR headset, showcasing functionality and user experience.

-#### Godot Project (15 points)
-- **Innovation and Creativity (5 points):** Originality of the concept and creative use of XR technologies.
-- **Technical Execution (5 points):** Complexity, functionality, and polish of the Godot project.
-Seamless user interaction and absence of significant bugs.
-- **Immersive Experience (5 points):** Effectiveness in creating an engaging and immersive XR environment.
-Quality of visual and audio elements.

-#### Written Documentation (10 points)
-- **Clarity and Depth (5 points):** Clear presentation of the project concept, design process, and technical insights.
-Depth of reflection on the development experience and learning outcomes.
-- **Organization and Presentation (5 points):** Well-organized documentation with logical structure, supported by visuals/diagrams where applicable.
-Professional presentation and adherence to formatting guidelines.

-#### Bonus: Deployment to Headset (Up to 5 points)
-- **Successful Deployment (3 points):** Successful deployment of the project to an XR headset, demonstrating functionality and user experience in an immersive environment.
-- **User Experience on Headset (2 points):** Quality of the user experience when interacting with the project through the headset.
-Includes considerations for comfort, accessibility, and engagement.

-#### Additional Notes
-- Creativity and exploration are highly encouraged in this capstone project.
-While technical excellence is important, the innovative application of XR technologies and the creation of meaningful user experiences will be highly valued.
-- Projects will be evaluated not just on their final output but also on the process undertaken to achieve that output.
-Documentation of challenges faced and how they were overcome is an essential part of this evaluation.